cozlind/page/_posts/2016-10-19-lowpoly-terrain.md

 Date : *Fall 2016*

 <iframe width="100%" height="372vh" src="https://www.youtube.com/embed/m0TUJfMGYkg" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 This project is created following Sebastian Lague's [Procedural Landmass Generation Tutorial](https://www.youtube.com/watch?v=wbpMiKiSKm8&feature=youtu.be&list=PLFt_AvWsXl0eBW2EiBtl_sxmDtSgZBxB3).
-I had learned a lot from video tutorials of him, and really appreciate this guy.
+I had learned a lot from video tutorials of him and really appreciate this guy.

 ![](/assets/img/noiseterrain/2.jpg)

-The procedural generation technique is mainly based on Perlin Noise, which is kind of general way to express self similarity.
-The parameters offered in inspector panel can used to change the size, density, height of the mountain.
+The procedural generation technique is mainly based on Perlin Noise, which is kind of general way to express self-similarity.
+The parameters offered in inspector panel can be used to change the size, density, height of the mountain.

 ![](/assets/img/noiseterrain/4.jpg)

-This demo also divide the terrain into different color area according to height, so it seems so beautiful with a lowpoly look.
+This demo also divides the terrain into different color area according to height, so it seems so beautiful with a low poly look.

 ![](/assets/img/noiseterrain/3.jpg)

-The terrain is actually seperated to different blocks.
-It not only helps on the development of LOD, also be able to support mesh collider without break the poly number limitation.
+The terrain is actually separated into different blocks.
+It not only helps in the development of LOD, also be able to support mesh collider without break the poly number limitation.

 ![](/assets/img/noiseterrain/6.jpg)

-The most troublesome part , I suppose, is to fix gaps among blocks of different detail levels, because the vertex of reduced block cannot really match the higher detail one.
+The most troublesome part, I suppose, is to fix gaps among blocks of different detail levels, because the vertex of the reduced block cannot really match the higher detail one.
 Then the normals also need to recalculate by myself.